Pack for Hiking

 The Right Pack

-This is the fanny pack I use for day hikes.
+This is the fanny pack I often use for day hikes.

 It's not very big (215 cu. in.) but can hold everything I need for the day.
 It's made by Outdoor Products and costs about $7.00

 Outdoor Products makes inexpensive gear that works well for new hikers and backpackers.
-Both my sons have O.P. backpacks for Boy Scouts and have had no problems so far.
+Both my sons have O.P. backpacks for Boy Scouts and have put many nights and miles on them.

 Some people don't like the look of fanny packs but I think they're very useful.
 If I get tired of having it around my waist, I can sling it over one shoulder or the other.